Key players and considerations

 If you are considering an ERP initiative, are already involved in one and need guidance, or have implemented an ERP solution that is not meeting your business needs, please reach out to Liberty.
 We are here to help you in every ERP situation – with experience executing ERP projects across the full implementation lifecycle from initial visioning and blueprinting to project rescue – and have worked with every major ERP software suite in the industry.

-To learn more about our ERP implementation expertise, click here or contact Brian Soik, Principal (bsoik@libertyadvisorgroup.com).
+To learn more about our ERP implementation expertise, click here.

 About Liberty Advisor Group

 Liberty Advisor Group is a goal-oriented, client-focused and results-driven consulting firm.
-We are a lean, hand-picked team of strategists, technologists and entrepreneurs – battle-tested experts with a steadfast, start-up attitude.
-A team with an average experience of 15+ years, that has delivered over $1 billion in operating income improvement and over 300 M&A deals for our clients.
-Liberty has a proven track record in Business and Technology Strategy, Transformation and Assurance, Data Analytics, Business Threat Intelligence, and Mergers and Acquisitions.
+We area lean, hand-picked team of strategists, technologists and entrepreneurs – battle-tested experts with a steadfast, start-up attitude.
+A team with an average experience of 20+ years, that has delivered over $1 billion in operating income improvement and over 300 M&A deals for our clients: Liberty has a proven track record in Business and Technology Strategy, Transformation and Assurance, Data Analytics, Business Threat Intelligence, and Mergers and Acquisitions.
 We collaborate, integrate and ideate in real-time with our clients to deliver situation-specific solutions that work.